ever-Lord/BBC/readme.md

 - No need for trusting players, everyone can use deconstruction planner and cut/copy/paste
 - Behemoth league (150%) : importing blue prints from personal library is disabled
-- Biter League (100%) : use admin panel (the fish icon top left, 5th tab) to activate BPs
+- Biter League (100%) : importing blue prints from personal library is enabled (automatically)
 - Both leagues : you still can create and use BPs during the game

 GAME :